maurodec/amet/README.md

 ## TODO

-- [ ] Improve this README.
+- [x] Improve this README.
 - [ ] Add some useful examples for `dump` such as setting those variables in Heroku.
-- [ ] Add support for lists.
-- [ ] Add support for default values.
+- [ ] Add support for default values.spell
-- [ ] Allow converting to builtin type subclasses.
 - [ ] Check for possible name clashes when loading or dumping variables.
 - [ ] Improve unit tests.